RyuuXS/Reforestation/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.